aeons/finch/docs/cookbook.md

 **Example 1: aka request reader**

 Before 0.10 there was a `RequestReader` abstraction in Finch that has been replaced with _evaluating endpoints_.
-Even that the name was changed, the request-reader-flavored API (and behaviour) wasn't touched at all.
+Even though the name was changed, the request-reader-flavored API (and behaviour) wasn't touched at all.

 In the following example, we define a new endpoint `foo` that reads an instance of the case class